Garage Door Installation Tips for DIY Beginners

 After Installation: Maintenance Tips

-• Lubricate rollers and hinges twice a year to reduce friction, noise, and long-term wear on moving components.
+• Lubricate rollers and hinges twice a year to reduce friction, noise, and long-term wear on move the components.

 • Inspect cables and springs monthly for fraying, rust, or damage to prevent safety hazards early.